tvieregge/notes/the_mind_illuminated.md

 Focusing on the breath: Try to notice the sesation of the start and end of each breath.

 __Monkey Mind:__ When attention jumps around rapidly.
 This is simmilar to mind-wandering, but a faster/more adgitated state.
-Expand your attention to your boy to overcome (return to step one or two of the 4 step transition).
+Expand your attention to your body to overcome (return to step one or two of the 4 step transition).

 __Forgetting:__ forgetting the MO as well as the intention to focus on the breath.
 Not dealt with at this stage